 Watery eyes or eye discharge needs to be diagnosed by a vet so if you suspect anything out of the ordinary you should take your bun to your vet immediately.

-In the meantime you can use a tissue to absorb some of the moisture and use some saline solution (the type used for contact lenses) on bunnies cheeks to crystallize any 'tears', these can these be brushed out with a clean flea comb once dry.
-A touch of prescription aesthetic powder on a finger can be applied to the area if there are painful lesions.
+In the meantime you can use a tissue to absorb some of the moisture and use some saline solution (the type used for contact lenses) on bunnies cheeks to crystalize any ‘tears’, these can these be brushed out with a clean flea comb once dry.
+A touch of prescription aesthetic powder on a finger can be applied directly to the affected area if there are painful lesions.

 Rabbit grooming time is a great time to check your bunny’s teeth.

-Rabbits teeth grow continuously and must be checked to ensure that they are wearing down properly.
+Rabbits teeth grow continuously and should be checked to make sure they are wearing down correctly.

 To prevent and kill fleas on rabbits, these products are recommended:

-You’ll need a tuberculin syringe (no needle) or a small pipette to measure the small quantity of liquid required.
+You’ll need a very small syringe (no needle) or a small pipette as the amount of liquid needed is very small.